jbhayback/segregation_models/README.md

    - ![](images/schelling_seg_model_initial_graph.JPG)
 5. After clicking run simulation button, **both the graph and the new data grid with the largest calculated mean similarity ratio will be displayed after simulation**.
    - ![](images/new_data_grid_with_satisfied_neighboring_characters.JPG)
+6. Alternatively, you can also check the new data grid in **Ouput_data.csv**.
+This is produced after successful simulation and is located within the same project directory.

 ## Running Unit Tests via Pytest
 1. The Unit Test is using Pytest Framework so please install Pytest before running the test: